 Ward PRIORITIES NEW PRIORITIES 1 1.
-Building of a multi-purpose community hall Fencing of the cemetery and land for 2.
-Land Audit and provision of title deeds the new graves 3.
-Build one or two more reservoir for the 2.
-Develop Lolo Area: lights a priority. area and attend to leaks 3.
-Upgrade Kuyasa Hall to sport centre.
-4. Installation of 1 High mast light in Qolweni Fast track issuing of little deeds.
-Extension and Lolo Village.
-5. SAPS visibility 5.
-Street names signposts and street lights at 6.
-Construction of Sports fields at entry road schools.
-6. Upgrade disaster road Thembalethu to 7.
-Commitment of Ward Committee Bixela Street to & St Marks (Functionality) 7.
-Play parks for kids and Steve Tshwethe 8.
-Speed humps to curb speeding.
-Stadium Side-walks construction 8.
-Surfacing/grading of internal roads 10.
-Planning should be consistent with 9.
-Rebuilding Mzamomhle Community hall the growth of the community (socio- 10.
-Formalisation of informal settlements & economic development) provision of standpipes 11.
-Strengthen clean-up campaigns 12.
-Water availability 13.
-Housing land
+Fencing of the cemetery and land for the Installation of cameras to curb crime. new graves 2.
+Land for cemeteries.
+2. Develop Lolo Area: lights a priority.
+3. Connection of Lolo houses to main Upgrade Kuyasa Hall to sport centre. line of sewer.
+4. Speed humps on main road.
+4. Fast track issuing of little deeds.
+5. Tittle deeds 5.
+SAPS visibility 6.
+Road's maintenances.
+6. Construction of Sports fields at 7.
+High mast lights schools.
+8. Illegal dumping site.
+7. Commitment of Ward Committee 9.
+SAPS feasibility.
+(Functionality) 10.
+Land for housing and managing of 8.
+Speed humps to curb speeding. informal settlement.
+9 Side-walks construction 11.
+Community safety plans.
+9. Side-warks construction 12.
+Vandalism of infrastructure of 10.
+Planning should be consistent with municipal properties. the growth of the community (socio- economic development) 11.
+Strengthen clean-up campaigns